JawadSher/DSA-LeetCode-GFG-Problems-Repository/02 - Grid-Matrix Based Problems Set/09 - Rotate a Matrix/README.md

      9 6 3
      ```

-The matrix is now rotated 90 degrees anti-clockwise.
+The array is now rotated 90 degrees anti-clockwise.

 ### Time and Space Complexity

 - **Time Complexity:** \(O(n^2)\)
-  - Transposing the matrix takes \(O(n^2)\) because each element is visited once.
+  - Transposing the array takes \(O(n^2)\) because each element is visited once.
   - Reversing each column also takes \(O(n^2)\) because each column has \(n\) elements, and there are \(n\) columns.
   - Thus, the total time complexity is \(O(n^2)\).